jclxx/xero-helloworld-php/README.md

 - Give the App name "Hello World Private" (or whatever you like)
 - Choose Organisation "Demo Company (UK)" (or whatever you like)
 - Copy/paste your certificate into the "Public Key)" (or select file to upload)
-- Accept the conditions and press Create APp
+- Accept the conditions and press Create App

-You will see a confirmation page
+In confirmation you will see the Xero page for this app.

+When you upload the Public Key, you can delete the NAG file:

+    rm ./secretprivapp/NAGABOUTKEY

+On the Xero app page

 - Find the "OAuth 1.0a Credentials" and see the "Consumer key"
 - Click "Copy"